medialize/sass.js/Readme.md

 </script>
 ```

-It is possible - but *not recommended* to use Sass.js without in the main RunLoop instead of using a Worker:
+It is possible - but *not recommended* to use Sass.js without in the main RunLoop instead of using a Worker, by running [`sass.sync.html`](sass.sync.html):

 ```html
 <script src="dist/sass.sync.js"></script>